ottdog/BoatGame/README.md

 1. Join our discord: https://discord.gg/fFDyuByQSX
 2. Fork the project and do some coding
 3. Submit bug reports through Git Hub
+4. Join the discord and help with game design
-4. Design art assets
+5. Design art assets
-5. If you have some other way to help, I'm all ears.
+6. If you have some other way to help, I'm all ears.
 Just join the discord and explain.

 Please read our code of conduct before contributing.